Survival Quiz #134

-(Modern Survival.org) – A tornado is headed towards you and your house has no tornado shelter.
+(Modern Survival.org) – A tornado is headed toward you and your house has no tornado shelter.
 What is the best place to seek shelter?

 - A basement